Man identified as James L. Norris, 25, whose last known address was in the 400-block of N. Franklin Street, Wilmington

 Emergency medical personnel were summoned to the scene to treat the wounded man.
 He was taken to Peninsula Regional Medical Center, where he was pronounced dead shortly after 7:30 p.m.
 His body will be taken to the Office of the Chief Medical Examiner in Baltimore for an autopsy.
 No one else was injured in the incident.

-Page 2 of 2 - The Wicomico County State's Attorney and Salisbury Police Chief Barbara Duncan responded to the scene.
+The Wicomico County State's Attorney and Salisbury Police Chief Barbara Duncan responded to the scene.
 Chief Duncan requested the investigation be conducted by the Maryland State Police Homicide Unit, which regularly investigates police-involved shootings.

 The investigation is continuing.